 (c) A transfer by will by the owner of property to another person as trustee for a third person; or

 (d) An appointment by one person having a power of appointment to another person as trustee for the donee of the power or for a third person; or

 (e) A promise by one person to another person whose rights thereunder are to be held in trust for a third person.

-While establishing the terms and validity of a will in the absence of the original document is often a complex undertaking, the same is not typically true with missing trusts in Florida.
-Florida law does not require an original signature in order to give effect to a missing trust instrument.
+While establishing the terms and validity of a will in the absence of the original document is often a complex undertaking, the same is not typically true with trusts.
+Florida law does not require an original signature in order to give effect to a trust instrument.
 In many instances, the trust can be established and administered in the absence of any writing.
 Because of this, beneficiaries and trustees who believe they have rights or obligations stemming from the existence of a trust are wise to seek advice as to their rights rather than waiting for an original instrument to surface.